Digital economy: Network effect

 The Network effect occurs when the value of a product or service to the user increases exponentially with the number of other users using the same product or service.
 For instance, WhatsApp provides a free communication platform with friends and contacts.
 The utility to use it relies on the fact that a substantial part of or friends and colleagues are already users.

 Multi-sided market

-The Digital market can be labeled a ‘multi-sided’ market.
-The notion developed by French Nobel prize laureate Jean Tirole is based on the idea that platforms are ‘two-sided’.
+The Digital market can be labeled a 'multi-sided' market.
+The notion developed by French Nobel prize laureate Jean Tirole is based on the idea that platforms are 'two-sided'.
 This can explain why some platforms can offer free content, with customers on one side and the software developers or advertisers on the other.
 On a market where multiple groups of persons interact through platforms as intermediaries, the decisions of each group affect the outcome of the other group of persons through a positive or negative externality.
 When the users spend time on a page or click on links, this creates a positive externality for the advertiser displaying a banner there.
 The digital Multinational enterprises (MNEs) do not collect revenue from the user side but from the advertiser side, thanks to the sale of online advertisement.

-Tendency to oligopoly and monopoly formation

-The outcomes of these intertwined and combined effects tend to lead to the formation of dominant market positions, also called digital monopoly or oligopoly.
-In this sense, digital platforms such as the GAFA (Google, Apple, Facebook, and Amazon) can be considered as first movers - large companies that introduce a service or a product on an immature market, allowing that company to establish strong brand recognition and service loyalty.